One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 View looking down Whitehall, London, England, UK

-Alternatively, visitors can hop aboard a local London red double-decker bus.
-A single ride costs about $2 – and Route 9 passes by many of our recommended attractions.
+Alternatively, you can ride a red London double-decker bus.
+A single trip costs about $2 – and Route 9 passes by many of our recommended attractions.

 DAY 2: London’s Skyline and Iconic Sights